karmaniverous/entity-manager/.stan/system/stan.todo.md

 ## Completed

 **CRITICAL: This list is append-only; do not edit items!
 Place most recent entries at the BOTTOM of the list.
 When pruning, remove older entries from the top.**

+- Code: added CF as a phantom generic on EntityManager and updated the factory to return EntityManager<…, CF>.
+No runtime configLiteral field introduced.